 Melissa L. Enderle

-After four years in my present position as Elementary Art Teacher at Seoul Foreign School (South Korea), it is now time for me to seek another fulfilling position.
+After two years in my present position as PYP Upper Primary Art Teacher at Xi’an Liangjiatan International School (China), it is now time for me to seek another fulfilling position.

 In the following pages, you will gain more information about me – as an individual and educator.
 You will find that I have actively sought a variety of experiences that have been highly enriching as a professional and a person.
 Certified in the areas of art (art education/adaptive art) and technology (assistive technology, educational technology), I have devoted several pages to highlight my philosophical approaches and accomplishments in both areas.